clokep/clokep.github.io/content/articles/mentoring-google-summer-of-code-2013.rst

 Our hope is to get this checked into Instantbird by the end of summer and run it in parallel (behind an about:config preference) with the current libpurple Yahoo implementation.
-Once we're satisified that it has feature parity we'll remove the libpurple version and enable this by default!
+Once we're satisfied that it has feature parity we'll remove the libpurple version and enable this by default!